 ED-423 Secondary Education Field Trip (Spring; Yearly; 1.00 Credit; S) Secondary Education Field Trip (1 credit): Join in an interdisciplinary course that will design and execute a field trip for local secondary students.
 This is a practical application course that will highlight the importance of field trips and provide an opportunity for designing and executing a successful field trip.

-ED-430 Language and Literature II 2nd-4th (Fall; Yearly; 3.00 Credits; S,CW) Building on Language and Literacy I, three themes are woven throughout the course: helping students develop as strategic readers and writers; research-based best practices in teaching; and managing the classroom and curriculum for literacy instruction.
+ED-430 LaNguage and Literacy (Fall; Yearly; 3.00 Credits; S,CW) Three themes are woven throughout the course: helping students develop as strategic readers and writers; research-based best practices in teaching; and managing the classroom and curriculum for literacy instruction.
 The course will begin with a review of the reading and writing process and the principles of effective teaching of reading, based on the IRA/NCTE Standards for the English Language Arts.
 Emphasis is placed on meeting the individual learning needs of all the children and on application of the PA Academic Standards for Reading, Writing, Speaking, and Listening standards.
 Corequisites: ED432 and ED433.

 ED-432 Social Studies Methods (Fall; Yearly; 3.00 Credits; S) Focuses on standards, current trends, materials, and teaching methods used in the early childhood and elementary education social studies curriculum.
 Students review social studies materials and trade books, select and organize content for teaching units, practice teaching strategies, and learn to individualize instruction.
 Focus is placed on an integrated and active approach to learning.
 Prerequisite: permission of instructor.
 Corequisites: ED430.